 Skunks love water, and can be bathed weekly in a natural product such as Mane & Tail to eliminate any musk smell, as long as you’re there to make sure there’s no risk of drowning.

 To get a pet skunk requires some hurdles, as they’re considered an exotic species.
-Find out if your state permits them and note than most states will not permit the transport of skunks across state lines.
+Find out if your state permits owning one and any specific regulations.
+Note than most states don’t permit the transport of skunks across state lines.

 You will need to get a license (most state-licensed breeders are able to issue one) and by law, the skunk is de-sacked at four weeks (this is usually covered in the adoption fee).
 Finally, you should get your skunk spayed or neutered.